-Recently, Claudia has performed recitals in Germany, Italy, France, and Canada, and premiered Aeon (chosen recently by the Canadian League of Composers to represent Canada at the World Music Days 2013) commissioned from Canadian composer Alice Ho in Germany, France, and Canada.
-She also made her German orchestral debut October 2012 with the orchestra of the Hochschule für Musik und Tanz Köln, in Gershwin's Rhapsody in Blue, to a sold out audience in the Historische Stadthalle - Wuppertal, in a performance which the Westdeutsche Zeitung proclaimed was “sovereign... with exciting buildups, beautiful transitions, and fine lyricism.”
+Claudia has performed recitals in Germany, Italy, France, and Canada, and premiered Aeon (chosen recently by the Canadian League of Composers to represent Canada at the World Music Days 2013) commissioned from Canadian composer Alice Ho in Germany, France, and Canada.
+She made her German orchestral debut October 2012 with the orchestra of the Hochschule für Musik und Tanz Köln, in Gershwin's Rhapsody in Blue, to a sold out audience in the Historische Stadthalle - Wuppertal, in a performance which the Westdeutsche Zeitung proclaimed was “sovereign... with exciting buildups, beautiful transitions, and fine lyricism.”

-Claudia has been heard at the Cologne Philharmonic (Acht Brücken Festival), the musikFabrik (Cologne), the Ottawa International Chamber Music Festival, the New Creations Festival (Toronto Symphony Orchestra), the Banff Centre for the Arts, the Kelowna Pianoforte Festival, the Toronto Summer Music Academy, the Bad Bertrich Klaviersommer Festival, in New York City at the Mannes Institute and Festival for Contemporary Festival, and as soloist with the Hochschule für Musik und Tanz Köln, Hart House, Cathedral Bluffs and Thirteen Strings Orchestras.
+Claudia has been heard at the Cologne Philharmonic (Acht Brücken Festival), the musikFabrik (Cologne), the Ottawa International Chamber Music Festival, the New Creations Festival (Toronto Symphony Orchestra), the Banff Centre for the Arts, the Kelowna Pianoforte Festival, the Toronto Summer Music Academy, in New York City at the Mannes Institute and Festival for Contemporary Festival, and as soloist with the Hochschule für Musik und Tanz Köln, Hart House, Cathedral Bluffs and Thirteen Strings Orchestras.
 She has given masterclasses and workshops at the Universities of Toronto, British Columbia, and Brandon to young music students.
 In the fall of 2013 she was also selected to give a series of lecture-recitals on the piano studies of Unsuk Chin at the Hochschule für Musik und Tanz Köln.
-She has played for such renowned pedagogues as Leon Fleisher, Menahem Pressler, John O’Conor, Pierre-Laurent Aimard, Ronan O’Hara, Marc Durand, and Jon Kimura Parker.
+She has played in masterclasses for such renowned pedagogues as Leon Fleisher, Menahem Pressler, John O’Conor, Pierre-Laurent Aimard, Ronan O’Hara, Marc Durand, and Jon Kimura Parker.
 She has been a recipient of awards and scholarships from the Canada Council for the Arts, the Deutscher Akademischer Austauschdienst (DAAD), the Ottawa and Toronto Kiwanis Music Festivals, the Ontario Registered Music Teachers’ Association, and the Canadian Music Competitions.

 Claudia completed her undergraduate studies at The Glenn Gould School of The Royal Conservatory, as a Dean's scholarship student studying with David Louie and John Perry, and her Master’s of Music at the Hochschule für Musik und Tanz Köln with Prof. Dr. Florence Millet, and just graduated with highest honours from the Master's of New Piano Music in the class of Prof. Pierre-Laurent Aimard.